Why a Breathable Baby Crib Mattress Should Also be Air Permeable

 The same data used by the AAP Safe Sleep Task Force in its recommendation against the use of soft or loose bedding, also supports a recommendation against the use of a crib mattress sheet when possible.

-A recent peer-reviewed article attempts to establish bacterial infection as having a major role in the pathophysiology of SIDS (Goldwater 2013).
-The authors debunk the respiratory physiology model both as being unproven and inconsistent with the most plausible physiological events that take place during a SIDS death.
+A peer-reviewed article attempts to establish bacterial infection as having a major role in the pathophysiology of SIDS (Goldwater 2013).
+The authors debunk the respiratory physiology mode.
+They claim both are unproven and inconsistent with the most plausible physiological events that take place during a SIDS death.

 Based on the bacterial infection hypothesis, it stands to reason the AAP Safe Sleep Task Force should consider recommending regular washing of infant sleep surfaces and removal of fillers from crib mattresses to reduce exposure to these pathogens.

-After a long evidentiary process, the 2016 Safe Sleep Technical report now recognizes the safety advantages of breathable crib mattresses that are also air permeable crib in reducing the risk of unexpected suffocation/entanglement and other hazards that may be associated with SIDS.
+After a long evidentiary process, the 2016 Safe Sleep Technical report now recognizes the safety advantages of air-permeable, breathable crib mattresses in reducing the risk of unexpected suffocation/entanglement and other hazards that may be associated with SIDS.

 The AAP does not recommend the use of breathable crib mattresses that are not also air permeable to reduce the risk of SIDS and other infant sleep related deaths.

 Find out more about the cost advantages of a breathable crib mattress.
 Read our article, Is a Breathble Crib Mattress Worth it?

 Patrick L. Carolan, MD; William B. Wheeler, MD; James D. Ross, RRT, RCP; and James S. Kemp, MD, (2000), Potential to Prevent Carbon Dioxide Rebreathing of Commercial Products Marketed to Reduce Sudden Infant Death Syndrome Risk, Pediatrics, 105:4 774-779